Learn About Medicaid Costs and Coverage in North Carolina

 While every state’s Medicaid coverage plan is required to provide “mandatory” benefits, it is up to each individual state to determine what other services it would like to include in its Medicaid program.
 The North Carolina Medicaid coverage program covers mandatory benefits plus extra services, which the state has selected for its residents.

 Examples of the mandatory services covered by Medicaid include:

 - Doctor appointments.

 - Mental and behavioral health care.

 - Medicare premiums, copayments and deductibles.

-To learn about other services covered under Medicaid, download our complimentary guide today.
+To learn about services covered under Medicaid, download our free guide today.

 What does Medicaid not cover in North Carolina?